-Course Total Lectures Tutorial Practical Eligibility Pre-

-Title & Credits Lectures Tutoriai Tractical criteria requisite

-Cicuits Citteila -

-Code of the

-course

-Digital 4 3 1 - Pass in NIL
+Course Title & Total Credits Lectures Tutorial Practical Eligibility criteria Pre- requisite Code Creates Criteria of the course Digital Insurance DSE- 6.2 4 3 1 - Pass in class 12 th NIL

-Insurance class 12th

-DSE-6.2

 Learning Objectives: The aim of the course is to impart knowledge of the concepts, principles, and practices of digital insurance and identify the challenges and disruptions faced by traditional insurance companies in the digital era.
 It also aims to examine the role of innovation in the insurance sector and understand how emerging technologies, such as artificial intelligence, big data analytics, blockchain, and Internet of Things (IoT), are driving innovation and creating new opportunities in insurance.